beth98an/Engineering_84_business_week/README.md

 DevOps is a set of practices that combine software development and IT operations which aim to shorten the systems development life cycle and participates in the entire life cycle of a project from design to development, and production support.
 Benefits of using DevOps are:
 - minimises conflicts between teams and ensures a unified appproach to a project.
-- improved time to market - quicker to get software products to market and produce new products, updates and software.
+- improved time to market: quicker to get software products to market and produce new products, updates and software.
 - more responsive to business needs and market demands.

 ### Question 5: Why did you chose Sparta Global?